rickyHong/magenta/README.md

 [![Build Status](https://github.com/magenta/magenta/workflows/build/badge.svg)](https://github.com/magenta/magenta/actions?query=workflow%3Abuild)
  [![PyPI version](https://badge.fury.io/py/magenta.svg)](https://badge.fury.io/py/magenta)

-**Magenta** is a research project exploring the role of machine learning in the process of creating art and music.
+**Magenta** it's trying version is a research project exploring the role of machine learning in the process of creating art and music.
 Primarily this involves developing new deep learning and reinforcement learning algorithms for generating songs, images, drawings, and other materials.
 But it's also